 But just drawing passively, drawing without a focus, innately teaches us by accident.
 This is a slow way to learn and gets old fast for many, we tend to loose our passion for drawing if we don’t see improvement in our work.
 Learning a deliberate approach can help when we get stalled by creative blocks too.
 Flashes of inspiration, we all love those, welcome them for sure.
 But you can’t bank on them.
 And, you get more of them when you have a more focused regime to fill in the gaps.
 Deliberate practice is what makes the other two complete.
 When you add that to the mix, you’ll be cooking with fire!

 Here’s a great clip from Youtuber Jazza, about how to practice that basically summarizes the very same ideas.
 Being a big fan of repetition in helping bake things into our brains, i encourage you to watch it and the next one to help fuel your endeavors!

-That’s good stuff.
-This is too, a clip about the concept of FLOW, which if you’ve been drawing for a while or doing anything creative you enjoy, you’ll be familiar with to some extent.
-Often I’ve found falling into a FLOW state, is desireable to the process of deliberate practice, and often an outcome of it.
-So check this out, take note of if you’ve already experienced it, in order to better know what you will want to look for, when things are working and the practice, flows.
+Another thing I want to mention here is the concept of FLOW, which if you’ve been drawing for a while or doing anything creative you enjoy, you’ll be familiar with to some extent.
+Often I’ve found falling into a FLOW state is desirable to the process of deliberate practice, and often an outcome of it.
+Experiencing Flow while drawing is generally an expression of your skill, and how it’s matched to the work you’re trying to do AND your expectations of it.
+Remember Doing vs Practicing?

-And I mentioned Learned Helplessness in my opening ramble, linked there to this Veritasium clip.
+I’ve embed this Veritasium clip on Learned Helplessness.
 In case you didn’t click, here’s my recommendation again to watch it embedded here, and read and watch, and watch more on the subject.